 The contract portion of the class will cover Contract law from formation, defenses and remedies for breach.
 Likewise, various civil wrongs in which the victim is entitled to a remedy in the form of damages, including negligence, product liability, trespass and defamation, are addressed in the Torts section of the course.
-(Prerequisites: PL 106 or permission of the instructor and Department Head)
+(Prerequisites: PL 106 or permission of department head of Paralegal Studies)

-PL 110 Litigation and Trial Preparation 3-0-3
+PL 110 Litigation and Trial Preparation

 The student will be able to assist in virtually all phases of litigation.
 Functional skills acquired include preparing and maintaining the file; gathering information through client interviews; drafting pleadings; organizing and indexing documents; tracing evidence; examining public records; and preparing briefs and memoranda.
-(Prerequisite: PL 106 and PL 107 or permission of the instructor and Department Head)
+(Prerequisite: PL 106 and PL 107 or permission of department head of Paralegal Studies)

-PL 221 Real Estate 3-0-3
+PL 221 Real Estate

 The student will be able to assist in virtually all phases of transactions in real property.
 Functional skills acquired include: conducting title searches; assisting in preparation and drafting of deeds, contracts of sale, leases and abstracts of title; gathering and reviewing documentation necessary in mortgage transactions; recording deeds and mortgages; and organizing and witnessing documents at the closing.
-(Prerequisites: PL 106, PL 107 or permission of the instructor and Department Head)
+(Prerequisites: PL 106, PL 107 or permission of department head of Paralegal Studies)

-PL 225 Legal Research and Writing 3-2-4
+PL 225 Legal Research and Writing

 The paralegal will be able to assist in most aspects of legal research in support of the drafting of clear and concise legal writings.
 Functional skills acquired in this course will include a working knowledge of federal and state statutory research including legislative history, federal and state case law reporter systems, the court systems, legal form books, law digest, case and statutory citators, legal treaties and legal periodicals.
-In addition, an introduction to the use of WESTLAW will be included.
+In addition, an introduction to the use of LEXIS will be included.
 Furthermore, the student will develop the specific writing skills necessary for the paralegal.
 Preparation of trial memorandum and appellate court briefs will also be covered.
 Emphasis will be on brevity, clarity, and precision of expression together with the refinement of editing skills.
-(Prerequisites: PL 106, PL 107 and PL 110 or permission of instructor and Department Head)
+(Prerequisites: PL 106, PL 107 and PL 110 or permission of department head of Paralegal Studies)